Mirage (race car): M10

 The M10 of 1979 used an updated M8 chassis with revised open long-tail body and a 3-liter Ford Cosworth DFV engine.
 Two M10s were entered in the 1979 24 Hours of Le Mans by Grand Touring Cars Inc / Ford Concessionaires France, officially as Ford M10s.
 Neither car finished.

 M12

 The last Mirage to be constructed was the M12, a Group C prototype featuring an aluminum honeycomb monocoque and Cosworth 3.9 liter DFL engine.
+The car was designed by John Horsman and built by Tiga.
 Entered at the 1982 24 Hours of Le Mans with Mario Andretti and son Michael Andretti co-driving for the first time, the car was ultimately disqualified 20 minutes prior to the start of the race for a technical infraction relating to the placement of an oil cooler.
 Much controversy surrounded the ACO's decision, with many citing organizational politics as the cause.
 Though the M12 showed great potential as both a Group C and IMSA GTP competitor, the program was aborted after Le Mans.

+2 chassis were built and one car was used in IMSA GTP, with modest results.